Thai citizenship using DNA testing

 You can apply at the local district office where one of your relatives is registered.
 The official at the district office will officially make an application to put your name on the house registration and then also issue a letter to relevant authorities ordering a DNA test to prove your genetic relationship to a registered Thai citizen.

 You can then take this letter to a registered government hospital that has been approved for DNA testing.
 Both you and your close Thai relatives will need to provide saliva samples.
+At this stage, we understand these tests can only be done in Thailand, as the process requires DNA testing to be done by an approved Thai government hospital.

 Following this there will likely be a wait of a number of weeks for the results to be processed, but once done, you will be sent an official report (hopefully) confirming your relationship.